 Feeling Strapped And Going Nowhere?
-By George Porter
+Part I By George Porter

-This is exactly the feeling you want if you happen to be a person inside a HUD code home.
+This is exactly the feeling you want if you happen to be a HUD code home with people in it.
 Unfortunately, that is not always the case.
 As a matter of fact, in my experience, it very seldom is the case.
-Having been in the business more than thirty years, and having installed hundreds and hundreds of homes, all of them in a hurricane zone, at least from '76 to '94, I thought I knew a little something about anchoring.
+Having been in the business more than twenty years, and having installed hundreds and hundreds of homes C all of them in a hurricane zone C I thought I knew a little something about anchoring.
 Then I met two people who caused little beads of sweat to break out all over my forehead.

-About eleven years ago, I attended a meeting in which Robert Fuller (then Director of Manufactured Housing, at HUD) gave a talk about installation.
+About four years ago, I attended a meeting in which Robert Fuller (now Director of Manufactured Housing, at Housing & Urban Development) gave a talk about installation.
 At the time, he was in charge of compliance and he said HUD had conducted a survey of one hundred homes across the country and all one hundred homes were found to be incorrectly installed.
-Furthermore, the most common mistake is that the homes are improperly anchored.
+Furthermore, the most common mistake found was that the homes were improperly anchored.
 He then asked the audience of several hundred if they ever used concrete collars.
-We all looked at each other with the puzzled expression of "concrete what?"
-It seems these little items have been required in certain circumstances by HUD since 1976.
+We all looked at each other with the puzzled expression of "concrete what."
+It seems these little items have been required under certain circumstances by HUD since 1976.
 It sure was news to me and everyone else there too.
-Mr. Fuller made a very big impression on me that day.
-The meeting was held in Delaware and all of that state as well as the entire Eastern Shore of Maryland and Virginia are located squarely in the middle of the hurricane zone.
-You must realize this was using the pre >94 Wind Zone map.
-On July 13, 1994, HUD issued a new Wind Zone map and this area was de-rated to Wind Zone 1. (apparently we are not going to have any more hurricanes???)
-According to what we heard, very few of the homes were properly anchored.
+Mr. Fuller made a very big impression on me that day; the meeting was being held in Delaware and all of Delaware as well as the entire Eastern Shore of Maryland and Virginia are located squarely in the middle of the hurricane zone.
+According to what we had just heard, very few of the homes were properly anchored.